vechain/x-app-template/README.md

 Once the deployment is completed successfully you can go ahead and start the frontend and backend:

 > ⚠️ **Warning:**
-> Remeber to set the OPENAI_API_KEY env variable in the backend .env.development.local file.
+> Remember to set the OPENAI_API_KEY env variable in the backend .env.development.local file.
 Refer to the [Environment Variables](#environment-variables) section for more information.

 ```bash
 yarn dev